rejisterjack/Node-Assignments/Node Interview Preparation/day 01.md

-# NodeDay1
+# Node Preparation Day 1

 1. What is Node.JS?

 Ans.
 Node.js is an open-source server side runtime environment built on Chrome's V8 JavaScript engine.
 It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.

 2. What is NPM?

 Ans.
 NPM stands for 'Node Package Manager',NPM is the world's largest software registry.
 Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

 NPM consists of three distinct components:

 i) the website
 ii) the Command Line Interface (CLI) iii) the registry

 3. What are the different modules in Node.JS?